edgedb/edgedb/docs/datamodel/links.rst

 Link properties
 ---------------

 In EdgeDB, links can store *properties*.
-There are countless scenarios where it's useful to store additional information about the *link itself*.
-For instance we can model a family tree with a single ``Person`` type.
+Like object types, links can contain **properties**.
+Link properties can be used to store metadata about links, such as *when* it was created or the *nature/strength* of the relationship.

 .. code-block:: sdl